Federal and California State Laws Protect Employees from Hostile Work Environments

 Being subjected to daily slurs and put-downs can be demeaning and leave you feeling terrified of returning to work.

-Of course, one stray offensive comment is unlikely to make a workplace hostile, especially if it is not coupled with other offensive conduct discussed below.
+Of course, one stray offensive comment is unlikely to make a California workplace hostile, especially if it is not coupled with other offensive conduct discussed below.

 But when offensive and demeaning language is constant, then a workplace can definitely become abusive.